bioidiap/bob.bio.htface/doc/transfer_learning/transfer_learning.rst

  | 160 x 160  | Resnet-Gray  |        | 11.798% (1.556)   |
  +------------+--------------+--------+-------------------+

-By observing these lower error rates along the splits, we can conclude that using a :math:`\phi` that doesn't take into account the modality prior is not very promissing.
+By observing these low error rates along the splits, we can conclude that using a :math:`\phi` that doesn't take into account the modality prior is not very promissing.